kakearney/foodwebgraph-pkg/README.md

-- trophicgroup: Cluster food web nodes based on trophic similarity
+- `trophicgroup.m`: Cluster food web nodes based on trophic similarity
-- fwgraph2json: Export graph to JSON format for use with d3-foodweb
+- `fwgraph2json.m`: Export graph to JSON format for use with d3-foodweb
-- foodweblayout: Interactive food web layout tool
+- `foodweblayout.m`: Interactive food web layout tool
-- plotfoodweb: Plot food web in Matlab
+- `plotfoodweb.m`: Plot food web in Matlab

 Please see the help headers (viewable via the `help` command from the Matlab Command Window) for each function for a description of calling syntax, input variables, and output variables.